microsoft/mu_basecore/ReadMe.rst

 - MuPreExitBootServices has been removed in favor of gEfiEventBeforeExitBootServicesGuid. gEfiEventBeforeExitBootServicesGuid can be signaled multiple times, so be sure to close the events that are being signaled when this is changed.
 - AmdSvsmLib is now a required library for IA32/X64 platforms using UefiCpuPkg/Library/MpInitLib/DxeMpInitLib,UefiCpuPkg/Library/MpInitLib/PeiMpInitLib.
 - MdePkg/Library/CompilerIntrinsics no longer contains strcmp functionality.

   - The strcmp functionality moved to CryptoPkg/Library/BaseCryptLib/SysCall/CrtWrapper.c where it is available to the third-party crypto code that previously used the code from the library.
 - NetworkPkg requires EFI_RNG_PROTOCOL and EFI_HASH2_PROTOCOL to be available.
 This is part of CVE-2023-45237.
 - CryptoBinPkg requires the platform to supply EFI_RNG_PPI in the Pei phase, and EFI_RNG_PROTOCOL in the Dxe phase.

   - RngPei can be used to produce the RNG PPI.
-See [SecurityPkg/RandomNumberGenerator/RngPei](https://github.com/microsoft/mu_tiano_plus/tree/release/202405/SecurityPkg/RandomNumberGenerator/RngPei) in Mu Tiano Plus.
+See `SecurityPkg/RandomNumberGenerator/RngPei <https://github.com/microsoft/mu_tiano_plus/tree/release/202405/SecurityPkg/RandomNumberGenerator/RngPei/>`_ in Mu Tiano Plus.
 - TOOL_CHAIN_TAG=GCC and TOOL_CHAIN_TAG=GCC5 are both supported.
 GCC will become the normal in a future release.
 - ImageValidation will now run on all systems with a default configuration.
 This will verify generated images are ready for memory protections.
-Details available [Here](.pytool\Plugin\ImageValidation\ReadMe.md).
+Details available `Here <https://github.com/microsoft/mu_basecore/tree/release/202405/.pytool/Plugin/ImageValidation/ReadMe.md>`_.
+- MdePkg/Test/Library Cmocka mocks and stubs have been moved and paths need to be updated.

+  - ``MdePkg/Test/Library/MockUefiRuntimeServicesTableLib/MockUefiRuntimeServicesTableLib.inf`` has been moved to ``MdePkg/Test/Mock/Library/Cmocka/MockUefiRuntimeServicesTableLib/MockUefiRuntimeServicesTableLib.inf``.
+  - ``MdePkg/Test/Library/MockUefiBootServicesTableLib/MockUefiBootServicesTableLib.inf`` has been moved to ``MdePkg/Test/Mock/Library/Cmocka/MockUefiBootServicesTableLib/MockUefiBootServicesTableLib.inf``.
+  - ``MdePkg/Test/Library/StubUefiLib/StubUefiLib.inf`` has been moved to ``MdePkg/Test/Mock/Library/Stub/StubUefiLib/StubUefiLib.inf``.
+  - ``MdePkg/Test/Library/StubHobLib/StubHobLib.inf`` has been moved to ``MdePkg/Test/Mock/Library/Stub/StubHobLib/StubHobLib.inf``.

 Main Changes-dev
 ----------------